gbmhunter/blog/content/pages/pcb-design/impedance-controlled-routing/_index.md

 Co-planaer waveguides (CPW) are a third alternative to microstrips and striplines for controlling the impedance of a circuitboard trace.
 There are two variants, the basic _co-planar waveguide_ and the _co-planar waveguide with ground_.
 The main advantage of a co-planar waveguide is that it **does not require a solid power plane** above or below it, making it a more flexible choice for layer and space constrained PCBs.

 {{< figure src="/images/2013/10/coplanaer-waveguide-for-gsm-antenna.png" width="490px" caption="A co-planer waveguide for a GSM antenna feed-line.
 The co-planar waveguide is the curved track that starts at E1.
-The three 0402 components are for a impedance matching circuit." caption-position="bottom" >}}
+The three 0402 components are for a impedance matching circuit."  >}}

 Although you can't see it in the image above, there is a ground plane underneath the CPW (there are two internal layers between the visible top layer (red) and bottom layer (blue)).